railsgirls/guides.railsgirls.com/_posts/2013-11-14-ninefold-deployment.markdown

 group :production do
   gem 'pg'
 end
 {% endhighlight %}

+Also remove rails_12factor so that Ninefold logging can work properly:

+{% highlight ruby %}
+gem 'rails_12factor'
+{% endhighlight %}

 Save then run `bundle install --without production` to setup your dependencies.
 By running bundle install, the Gemfile and Gemfile.lock files will match up.
 By running --without production, it skips the group :production.